radkin/devops-dashboard/ddash/README.md

 ## todo

-[ ] Use some of the Jenkins API REST call examples in ../docs/sample_rest_calls.md [ ] Remove present useless jobs data in jenkins_jobs.
+[x] Use some of the Jenkins API REST call examples in ../docs/sample_rest_calls.md [x] Remove present useless jobs data in jenkins_jobs.
 Display the useful graphs on the page on jenkins_hellos
+[ ] Find a way to access the list of jenkins job names in JenkinsJobs